NATURALLY DERIVED INGREDIENTS

 We will not charge you for opting-in or opting-out of SMS marketing messages.
 However, your mobile phone carrier’s standard message and data rates may apply.

-By opting in to receive SMS marketing messages, you agree to receive marketing messages from Bio-D Company at the mobile phone number you provided.
+By opting in to receive SMS marketing messages, you agree to receive marketing messages from D&AGF Ltd at the mobile phone number you provided.
 You acknowledge that message frequency may vary.

 Third Parties whose content appears on Our Site may use third-party Cookies, as detailed below in Part 14.
 Please refer to Part 14 for more information on controlling cookies.
 Please note that we do not control the activities of such third parties, nor the data that they collect and use themselves, and we advise you to check the privacy policies of any such third parties.